The Psychology of Internet Scammers: How to Unmask & Avoid Them

 Too much urgency is always a common characteristic of scammers.
 Also remember, cheap offers are not always cheap especially when it is coming with a fraudulent intent.

-Curiosity is also another trick scammers use to get people into clicking on malicious links.
-Headlines like “What this man did to her will surprise you… ” Will drag thousands of users to click on the link just to find out more.
+Curiosity is also another trick scammers use to get people to click on malicious links.
+Headlines like “What this man did to her will surprise you… ” It will drag thousands of users to click on the link just to find out more.

 If you don’t manage your curiosity and desire to get it when it’s cheap or before it is over, you might end up being an easy prey to scammers.